-The application has not detailed 'waste' likely to be generated.
-Noting that the subdivision will include earthworks, waste associated with the development may be superfluous earth, concrete and so on.
-A condition of consent is required to address this issue.
+• The application has detailed 'waste' likely to be generated and submitted a Site Waste Minimisation and Management Plan.
+The Plan notes that the subdivision will include earthworks and waste associated with the development will be superfluous earth, concrete and green waste.
+A condition of consent is required to require compliance with this Plan.